fhunleth/embedded-elixir/content/post/2017-09-14-using-ecto-and-sqlite3-with-nerves.md

 config :hello_db, ecto_repos: [HelloDb.Repo]
 ```

-If you've used phoenix before this will be straight forward.
+If you've used phoenix, before this will be straight-forward.
-`adapter: Sqlite.Ecto2` tell ecto to use the Sqlite adapter we installed.
+`adapter: Sqlite.Ecto2` tell Ecto to use the SQLite adapter we installed.
 `database: "#{Mix.env}.Sqlite3"` tells the adapter what the name of the file is
 that will house our database.
-We sort it by env for standard testing practices.
+We sort it by env for standard testing purposes.

 Now if we do a
 ```elixir